 As a parent, the mere idea of head lice sends chills down my spine.
 With six kids, lice could spread very quickly at our house and be very difficult to get rid of.

 We actually faced this problem a couple of years ago, and after some research, I wasn’t comfortable using the conventional treatments with insecticides, especially since our children are still so little.

 I tried several of the natural remedies and suffocation methods recommended online, but none seemed to truly stop the problem, especially for one daughter who had hair too thick to comb through completely and which was perfect for hiding lice.

 Within a week, we had completely eradicated the lice from our children and also discovered a lot of natural remedies for head lice that didn’t work (and a few that worked brilliantly.)

 The beauty of these treatments is that they act on the lice in a physical way through dehydration or other methods and don’t rely on the insecticides that many lice are resistant to anyway.

-The study found that drug resistant lice were resistant to insecticides.
+The study found that drug-resistant lice were resistant to insecticides.
 I wasn’t comfortable with using insecticides anyway, so the methods I found and tested on our children didn’t rely on them in the first place.
-I read the full text of the study and confirmed that these natural remedies (which worked through dehydration and physical means) would still work on these new mutated forms of lice.
+I read the full text of the study and confirmed that these natural remedies (which worked through dehydration and physical means) would still work on mutated forms of lice.